Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Human-in-the-Loop Optimization with Model-Informed Priors

 \section{Human-in-the-Loop Optimization with Model-Informed Priors}

-Our first contribution is the introduction of a conceptual framework, which we term \conceptnospace.
-We distinguish \concept from our proposed method (detailed in the next section): While \method represents one possible realization, the \concept framework is intended to be general and extensible, enabling future work to explore alternative implementations.
+Our first contribution is the introduction of a novel conceptual framework, which we term \conceptnospace, and the corresponding steps of pretraining meta-BO with synthetic users.
+While \method represents one possible realization, the \concept framework is intended to be general and extensible, enabling future work to explore alternative implementations.
 Below, we outline the core components of the framework.